 When a host's condition changes, (e.g. from OK to CRIT), Check_MK registers an alert.
 These alerts may or may not generate a notification.
 Check_MK is so designed that whenever a host or service has a problem, an email is sent to the object's contacts (please note that omdadmin/cmkadmin, by default, is not a contact for any objects).
 These can be customised very flexibly however.
 An alert also depends on a number of parameters.
 It is simplest when we look at cases for which notifications are not sent.
 Notifications are suppressed ...

-When all the prerequisites for these are satisfied, the monitoring core then creates a notification, which in a second step passes through a chain of rules.
+If none of these prerequisites for supressing notifications are satisfied, the monitoring core then creates a notification, which in a second step passes through a chain of rules.
 In these rules you can define further exclusion criteria, and decide whom should be alerted and in what form (email, SMS, etc.)

 All particulars concerning alerts can be found in it's own article.

 It sometimes happens that a service continuously and quickly changes its condition.
 In order to avoid continuous notifications, Check_MK switches such a service into the flapping state.
 This is illustrated with the symbol.
 When a service enters a flapping state, a notification will be generated which informs the user of the change, and silences further alerts.
 After a suitable time, if no further rapid changes are occurring, and a final (good or bad) status is evident, then the flapping status disappears and normal alerting resumes.

 6.4.
 Scheduled downtimes